Ranked #1 Best Cloud Service Provider in the Netherlands 2024!

 • Run greener operations with cloud data centers that are often strategically located for renewable energy access, and their elasticity avoids overuse of energy during periods of low demand.

-• Enable efficient distaster recovery with the backup and recovery solutions offered by cloud-based servers, and save on space, energy, and carbon footprint spent on the resource-intensive physical backups of on-premise systems.
+• Simplify distaster recovery with the cloud-based backup and recovery solutions, which save on space, energy, and carbon footprint spent on physical backups using on-premise systems.

-• Encourage remote work by enabling teams to collaborate and work together on the cloud or in a hybrid manner, cutting down commuting emissions and lessening office energy use.
+• Encourage remote work by enabling teams to collaborate and work together on the cloud or in a hybrid manner, cutting down commuting emissions and reducing office energy use.

-While the degree of sustainability enhancement varies, the cloud undoubtedly offers a compelling pathway towards a more environmentally conscious business model.
-However, migrating to the cloud does not come without its challenges.
-Find out how Alumio helps businesses move to the cloud seamlessly and, in turn, become more sustainable.
+While the degree of sustainability enhancement varies, moving to the cloud undoubtedly offers a compelling pathway towards a more environmentally conscious business model.

 Want to learn more on this?
 Read our blog on the added benefits of moving to the cloud →

 Electronic Data Interchange (EDI) plays a crucial role in promoting sustainable manufacturing practices by digitizing and streamlining data exchange between trading partners in the supply chain.
-By embracing EDI, manufacturers can significantly reduce their environmental impact and promote a more sustainable future, as EDI can be used as a waste reduction strategy.
-Here’s how:
+By embracing EDI, manufacturers can significantly reduce their environmental impact and promote a more sustainable future, as EDI can be used as a waste reduction strategy in a number was:

-• Ensure efficient traceability: EDI also allows businesses to enable efficient traceability across the supply chain, which comes in handy in the event of product recalls such as product safety concerns and minimizes waste.
+• Ensure efficient traceability: EDI allows businesses to enable efficient traceability of products across the supply chain, which helps in the event of product recalls due to product safety concerns.

 • Minimize waste through errors: EDI enables effective collaboration between retailers and suppliers, minimizing errors associated with reshipping and reworking thanks to its data exchange capabilities.
-It enables real-time visibility into demand and inventory levels, reducing excess production, and minimizing wastage.
+It enables real-time visibility into demand and inventory levels, reducing excess production.

 • Enable Just-In-Time (JIT) inventory management: EDI facilitates the use of Just-In-Time (JIT) inventory management techniques, allowing manufacturers to minimize excess inventory and material storage, thereby conserving resources and reducing the environmental footprint of production operations.